plexus/arnebrasseur.net/site/posts/2025-07-18-come-try-out-piglet.md

-But today I want to come out and say, "hey, Piglet is actually really cool, and we'd love to find some curious folks who want to give it a spin!" (that "we" is my and my colleagues at Gaiwan, who similarly think it's actually a pretty neat project).
+But today I want to come out and say, "hey, Piglet is actually really cool, and we'd love to find some curious folks who want to give it a spin!" (that "we" is me and my colleagues at Gaiwan, who similarly think it's actually a pretty neat project).

 Does that mean Piglet is "ready" now?
 No, clearly not.
 But can you build real